Pregnancy and work: your rights

 Some awards, agreements or workplace policies allow you to use sick leave to attend antenatal appointments.
 Speak to someone in Human Resources at your workplace or to your employer about whether your employment conditions let you do this.

-If you use all your sick leave and are still sick and need to take time off, you might be able to take unpaid leave.
+If you use all your sick leave and are still sick and need time off, you might be able to take unpaid leave.
 You shouldn’t be dismissed because you’re sick and need to take leave during your pregnancy.

 To take special maternity leave, you need to give your employer notice as soon as possible.
 This can be after the leave has started.
 You also need to give your employer an approximate length of time you think you’ll be away from work.